Leveraging the different talents of Brooks technology can help you find your run.

 Years of research in Run Signature has led us to find that every runner’s joints have a path of least resistance, or habitual motion path (HMP).
 Runners who don’t deviate from their HMP typically use neutral shoes, and those who do deviate from their HMP often choose a support shoe to optimize their run.

-If you’re a runner who requires support shoes, you may enjoy the benefits of Brooks support shoes with GuideRails® technology.
-These options reduce excess shin and heel rotation to keep your natural knee motion in a safe range so you can run with more comfort and less pain.
+If you’re a support runner that who requires support shoes, you may ’ll enjoy the benefits of Brooks support shoes with GuideRails® technology.
+These options, which reduces excess shin and heel rotation to keep your natural knee motion in a safe range so you can run with more comfort and less pain.